 Later reports revealed that five people were charged, one person is being held in remand.
 Charges will be heard before a Magistrate later in the month.
 Importantly, nobody arrested were staff of the Medically Supervised Injecting Room (MSIR).
 Despite this, numerous media outlets have continued to report that the staff were employees of the MSIR.
 They were not.
 They were employees of a completely different program at NRCH.

 The MSIR was established following the recommendations of Victorian Coronial Court that was initiated by the Yarra Drug and Health Forum.
 Through committed advocacy efforts by the Yarra Drug and Health Forum and a local residents’ group Victoria Street Drugs Solutions, the case to have the MSIR established was championed.
-Despite this widespread support from local residents, Channel 7 interviewed Christine Maynard, described as an ‘Injecting Room Opponent’, at the scene of the arrest, who made a statement that she was ‘disgusted’.
-Questions need to be asked about how Ms Maynard knew about the arrests given her timely appearance.
+Despite this widespread support from local residents, Channel 7 interviewed Christine, described as an ‘Injecting Room Opponent’, at the scene of the arrest, who made a statement that she was ‘disgusted’.
+Questions need to be asked as to why a minority of opponents to the injecting room receive disproportionate attention by Channel 7 and other media.
 Recently, material distributed by an anti-MSIR group contained ‘data’ obtained from the Victoria Police Union that claimed that crime had escalated in the vicinity of the MSIR without any reference to how the data was sourced.

 Further scrutiny about the role of Victoria Police is warranted.
 For example, how was Channel 7 aware that the arrests were about to be made from NRCH and were ready to film?
 And why were the two NRCH staff members being described by Channel 7 as ‘injecting centre’ staff rather than NRCH staff?
 Shouldn’t a reasonable journalist call into question whether the police carried out the raid in the best interests of community health and safety?
 Should police surveillance of a health service that provides support for already marginalised and stigmatised community members be deemed in the best interests of health and were there breaches of privacy?